vbhvsingh0/deforestation_rainfall_correlation/README.md

 The deforestation data is taken from https://www.globalforestwatch.org/dashboards/country/USA/39/?map=eyJjYW5Cb3VuZCI6dHJ1ZX0%3D

-The data of rainfall was linearly fitted with deforestation and surprisingly, a negative correlation of 0.72 was found.
+The data of rainfall was linearly fitted with deforestation and surprisingly, a negative correlation (R2 score) of 0.72 was found.